$0 Indonesia → Australia Skilled Migration Guide — Quick-Start Checklist

 Do I need to be onshore in Australia to receive state nomination?

-No. All states have offshore streams for the 190 and 491 visa that allow applicants based in Indonesia to apply for and receive state nomination without being in Australia.
-Being onshore is often advantageous for state nomination (some states prioritize onshore applicants), but it is not a requirement for the offshore stream.
+No. Some states have offshore streams for the 190 and 491 visas that allow applicants based in Indonesia to apply for and receive state nomination without being in Australia.
+Being onshore is often advantageous for state nomination, and the availability and criteria of offshore streams vary by state and program.

 What if my ANZSCO code is not on the NSW occupation list but is on the SA list?